Zebra Training Services

 Also available for In-House Bookings for individual organisations, either On-Site or Online.

-This Workshop is often requested as a more extensive 2-Day In-House course with the first day covering the "Self-Employed" and the second day covering "Company Directors."
+This Workshop topic is often requested as a 1 or 2-Day In-House course for Benefits Assessment Staff, with the first day covering the "Self-Employed" and the second day covering "Company Directors."

-- Renting out property: When can the capital value of property occupied by tenants be disregarded as capital on the basis that it is a self-employed business asset?
+• Renting out property: When can the capital value of property occupied by tenants be disregarded as capital on the basis that it is a self-employed business asset?
 This has been the subject of several landmark Upper Tribunal cases.
-Making a decision about capital in the form of property requires some understanding of terms used primarily by HMRC for tax and contribution purposes: “trade”, “business”, “gainful employment”.

-- Dual purpose expenses: Expenses can be deducted from the claimant’s self-employed earnings if they are “wholly and exclusively” incurred for business purposes.
+• Dual purpose expenses: Expenses can be deducted from the claimant’s self-employed earnings if they are “wholly and exclusively” incurred for business purposes.
 We will consider how this applies to expenses such as travel, subsistence, clothing and use of the home as an office – especially when both personal and business use of fuel, phone, broadband etc are covered by a single bill for all use.
 One recurring question concerns the treatment of flat-rate costs, such as vehicle tax and MOT, some vehicle insurance policies, and utility standing charges - given that these items do not vary according to usage, and the claimant would not pay any less if s/he did not use that particular item/utility for business purposes.
-Can it be said that part of the charge is ”wholly and exclusively” a business expense?
-The Upper Tribunal has provided some useful case law on this subject – the cases might seem at first sight to contradict each other and they need to be carefully distinguished.
+Can it be said that part of the charge is ”wholly and exclusively” a business expense?.

-- Making a loss: A question we are asked a lot is whether a claimant who makes a loss or no significant profit year after year should really be regarded as self-employed at all, and if not how that affects HB/CTR.
-HB is not conditional upon taking part in work-related activity, but often it turns out that the person asking this question really doesn’t believe that the claimant has no income.
+• Making a loss: A question we are asked a lot is whether a claimant who makes a loss or no significant profit year after year should really be regarded as self-employed at all, and if not how that affects HB/CTR.
 What can or should the authority do in such cases?

-- Retrospective adjustments: HB is aways paid on the basis of an estimate of what the claimant’s earnings will be.
+• Retrospective adjustments: HB is aways paid on the basis of an estimate of what the claimant’s earnings will be.
 What should we do if that estimate turns out to be inaccurate?
 When do we go back?
-What does the Decisions and Appeals framework allow?

 FAQs relating to Company Directors include:

-- Shares as capital: Should the value of the claimant’s shares in his/her own company be taken into account as capital for HB/CTR?
+• Shares as capital: Should the value of the claimant’s shares in his/her own company be taken into account as capital for HB/CTR?
 If so, how should they be valued?
-Is it fair to say that the claimant’s shares must be worth at least as much as the company’s assets?
-Or should the shares be valued by reference to the company’s profit, and if so would that profit be available to any potential buyer?
 Or should the shares simply be disregarded on the basis that the claimant’s company is analogous to self-employment?
 We discuss the competing arguments for and against each approach.

 Contact us for In-House / Online booking information for this topic.